Multilingualism in Luxembourg: Advertising

 In terms of advertising, which language is used depends on three factors: media, audience and origin.
 In written advertisements like billboards, newspaper and magazine adverts, catalogues and posters, the usual language of communication is French.
 On occasion to give a local flavour, it is written in part in Luxembourgish.
 Public signage is usually in French, with occasional markings in Luxembourgish, German and/or English.

 For television commercials broadcasting on RTL, if the advert is for an international product or service like a car or a television, it is entirely in French.
 However, if it is a domestic product or service like for example like Rosport mineral water or Luxair, the spoken language is in Luxembourgish with the taglines in French, or less frequently in Luxembourgish or English.

 Daily use

 Generally, Luxembourgish is used for most day-to-day life in informal settings throughout the country.
 Standard German and French are reserved for formal settings and ceremonies.
 Furthermore, French is commonly used in the hospitality industry.
 Most newspapers and printed media are in Standard German.
-Approximately 98% of Luxemburgians can use at least one second language.
+Approximately 98% of Luxembourgers can use at least one second language.